BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 In this next room, pick up the hidden *Repel* and *Ultra Ball*.
 There is a path along the bottom that will take you to a Green Crystal: activate it.

+!img("vr_emerald.png")

 Head to the middle of the room and climb down, then activate the Green Crystal.
 Fern will start firing arrows at us.
 Once you get control, turn off speed up for your sanity, then start avoiding the arrows.
 If you get hit by one, it will drag you backwards, and deal damage to your team.
 There is a Light Shard at the bottom of the room.
 Since your Pokémon won't die from the arrows, might as well solve most of the puzzle before using the Shard.
 Oh, and there's a hidden *Genius Wing* on the left side if you have an opportunity to grab it.

-On the left side of the area, climb the ivy to follow the path we made earlier to a spirit.
+On the left side of the area, climb the ivy (1) to follow the path we made earlier to a spirit.

 !battle(["Nate", :SPIRITM, 0], "Desert Field")

 To defeat Fern in this room:

-- Back down in the main area, follow the ground-level path on the left side.
+- Back down in the main area, follow the ground-level path (2) on the left side.
 Push the boulder up, right, and up, onto the pressure pad.
-- Next, follow the second ground-level path from the left up, and pull the lever.
+- Next, follow the second ground-level path (4) from the left up, and pull the lever.
-- Climb the ivy between the paths and go up.
+- Climb the ivy between these two paths (3) and go up.
 Push the lever, then talk to the Crystal to deal the first blow to Decidueye.
-- Climb the next ivy to the right, and activate this lever.
+- Climb the next ivy to the right (5), and activate this lever.
-- Go to the third ground-level path from the left and go up.
+- Go to the third ground-level path from the left (6) and go up.
 Pull the lever at its end.
-- Head over to the rightmost ground-level path, go up, and switch the lever.
+- Head over to the rightmost ground-level path (12), go up, and switch the lever.
-- Climb the next ivy from the left that we haven't yet climbed, and switch the lever.
+- Climb the second-from-the-right ivy (9), and switch the lever.
 - In the bottom left side of the area, there is a boulder.
-You'll need to push it right and up the second from the right ground-level path.
+You'll need to push it right and up the second from the right ground-level path (10) onto a pressure plate at the top.
-- This will open up the path up from the rightmost ivy.
+- This will open up the path up from the rightmost ivy (11).
 Follow it, switch the lever, and activate the crystal to deal the second blow to Decidueye.
-- Finally, the middle ivy path will be open.
+- Finally, the middle ivy path (7) will be open.
 Follow it to the crystal and deliver the last blow to Decidueye.

 With that out of the way, now is a great chance to use the Light Shard!
-You can now take the long path up to the top of the room.
+You can now take the long path (8) up to the top of the room.
 Grab the hidden *Grass Gem*, then climb the rocks on the right side of the top of the room to reach another spirit.

-!battle(["Taro", :SPIRITM, 0])
+!battle(["Taro", :SPIRITM, 0], "Ashen Beach")

 Back down the rocks, enter the door at the top.